kcooperdev/pillars_of_oop/README.md

 ### Motivation:

 I am a self taught developer myself, with no background of computer science.
 I strongly believe these concepts are vital to do well as a software engineer to have a successful career.
-It also allows you, as a engineer to focus on writing clean and maintain code that is easier to debug and refactor.
+It also allows you, as a engineer to focus on writing clean and maintainable code that is easier to debug and refactor.